livegnik/2way-poc-design/README.md

 ### 17.5 Key revocation and recovery workflows

 Keys, devices, and identity bindings are graph objects, so revocation is not a privileged administrative action.
-Changing which keys Identity Manager accepts is just another ordered mutation that travels through Graph, Permission, and State Managers.
+Changing which keys Key Manager trusts is just another ordered mutation that travels through Graph, ACL, and State Managers.
 Recovery workflows can also live in data: `Edge`s and `ACL`s can require approvals from designated recovery identities before a new device key becomes valid.
 The substrate does not dictate policy, but once a policy is described, it enforces ordering, authorization, and auditability because every state change uses the same pipeline.

 ### 17.6 Verifying binaries and software supply chains

 2WAY works as an identity and history layer for software distribution.
 Releases can be signed `Parent` objects with `Attribute`s storing hashes, metadata, or bills of materials, while publisher hierarchies are relationship `Edge`s.
 Trust in publishers is expressed explicitly in the graph, so installation becomes a local policy decision driven by verifiable state, not DNS or a hosted repository.
-If a signing key is compromised, a revocation mutation instructs peers to distrust it, and thanks to State Manager and Sync Manager preserving ordered, tamper-evident history, clients observe and enforce the change without waiting for a central takedown.
+If a signing key is compromised, a revocation mutation instructs peers to distrust it, and thanks to Graph Manager and State Manager preserving ordered, tamper-evident history, clients observe and enforce the change without waiting for a central takedown.

 ### 17.7 Device trust, enrollment, and compliance

 Devices can be modeled as objects with attributes describing capabilities, compliance status, and desired posture.
-Policies are data enforced locally by Permission Manager rather than by a continuously available management server.
+Policies are data enforced locally by ACL Manager rather than by a continuously available management server.
 Revocation becomes an ordered event, auditability comes from reading signed history, and organizations gain a model suited to environments where availability and inspection matter more than remote convenience.

 ### 17.8 Multi-party coordination and governance